 In the first NBA championship in 1947, Philadelphia Warriors won against the Chicago Stags, who were the western champion, with four games to one.
 In 1948, Baltimore won the NBA championship title against Philadelphia who was the eastern champion.

-In 1949, which was the last BAA tournament, some changes were done on the playoffs.
+In 1949, which was the last BAA tournament, some changes were done to the playoffs.
 This time, four teams from each division were matched exclusively, to determine the playoffs champions from each division.
 The two playoff champions then proceeded to contest for the finals.

 The NBA retained the playoff format in 1949 until the 1950 tournament.
 The format was then changed to three divisions with one division playoff champion from each division.
 The Minneapolis Lakers from the central division won the first champion under the new NBA name.